 Gilgamesh Flood Tablet

-“When the gods created man they allotted to him death, but life they retained in their own keeping.
-As for you, Gilgamesh, … dance and be merry, … cherish the little child that holds your hand, and make your wife happy in your embrace; for this too is the lot of man.”
+“Gilgamesh, where are you hurrying to?
+You will never find that life for which you are looking.
+When the gods created man they allotted to him death, but life they retained in their own keeping.
+As for you, Gilgamesh, fill your belly with good things; day and night, night and day, dance and be merry, feast and rejoice.
+Let your clothes be fresh, bathe yourself in water, cherish the little child that holds your hand, and make your wife happy in your embrace; for this too is the lot of man.”

 ― The Epic of Gilgamesh